Learn 1000s of English words with our vocabulary builder.

-Misplaced ModifiersA misplaced modifier is a word (or group of words) that does not clearly link to what it is intended to modify.
-A misplaced modifier makes the meaning of a sentence ambiguous or wrong.
+Misplaced ModifierA misplaced modifier is a word, phrase, or clause that does not clearly relate to what it is intended to modify.
+In other words, a misplaced modifier makes the meaning of a sentence ambiguous or wrong.

 - He lost nearly $5,000 in Las Vegas.
 (This means he lost just under $5,000.)

 - He nearly lost $5,000 in Las Vegas.
 (Here, we don't know how much he lost.
 He might have lost nothing at all.)